 This page will be a resource for you to learn all there is to know about bed bugs.
-Doctor Sniffs is a NYC based K9 inspection company and we want you to be informed about bed bugs, their habits, breeding cycles, and more.
+Doctor Sniffs is a NYC-based K9 inspection company and we want you to be informed about bed bugs, their habits, breeding cycles, and more.
 The more knowledge that you have, the better you will be at eradicating them.

 What are bed bugs or chinches?

-They are small brownish red insects that can be either flat or bulbous, depending on when they last had their blood meal.
+They are small brownish-red insects that can be either flat or bulbous, depending on when they last had their blood meal.
 Bed bugs feed solely on the blood of animals.

 One reason why DDT was so effective is that it has a very long residual effect.
 When it is applied to a surface it will keep on killing the bugs for months.
 If the bugs are hiding in a crack for 7 days and then come out to feed they will, in turn, walk through the DDT and die.
-DDT was banned in the US in the 1970’s, due in part to Rachel Carson’s book Silent Spring.
+DDT was banned in the US in the 1970s, partly due to Rachel Carson’s book Silent Spring.
 It is now classified as a probable carcinogen to humans and is no longer used in most of the world.
 Currently, DDT is still used in the fight against malaria in a few countries, most of them in Africa.

 After the ban of DDT in the US, the other countries that were still using DDT began to notice that the bed bugs were becoming resistant to the DDT.
 If you couple the ban on DDT in the US, the DDT resistant bed bugs emerging in many countries, and the increased air travel in the 90’s, this began the emergence of bed bugs in the 2000’s.

 Where to Find Bed Bugs: Check Out These Helpful Guides